esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 - **SIZE_D1**
   - _SW access_: rw
-  - _Description_: number of bytes to be copied by the DMA channel along the first dimension, i.e. using the first counter.
+  - _Description_: number of elements (not bytes) to be copied by the DMA channel along the first dimension, i.e. using the first counter.
 As soon as this register is written, the **transaction starts**.

 <hr>